meshery/meshery/docs/pages/installation/index.md

   <span style="background-image: url('/docs/assets/img/adapters/meshery-settings.png')"></span>
   </a>

-- If your config has not been auto-detected, you may manually locate and upload your **kube config** file and select the **context name** (docker-desktop, kind-clsuter, minikube etc.)
+- If your config has not been auto-detected, you may manually locate and upload your **kube config** file and select the `context name` (docker-desktop, kind-clsuter, minikube etc.)

+###### 8. Check up on your connection

-###### 8. Check up on the successful configuration of your Kubernetes settings by clicking on your configuration `context` name.
+Check up on the successful configuration of your Kubernetes settings by clicking on your configuration `context` name.
 You will be notified of your connection status.
-You can also verify a successful connection between Meshery and its adapters by clicking on any of the available adapters
+You can also verify a successful connection between Meshery and its adapters by clicking on any of the available [Adapter Ports](/docs/architecture#adapter-ports).

 ###### 9. You may now proceed to install and work with any [service mesh](/docs/service-meshes) supported by Meshery